efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 There are several different schemes in order to describe narrative structure.
 Here, we use a modern variation of traditional narrative analysis that is used by screenwriters as a practical guide to creating films and TV shows.
 According to that scheme there are *5 turning points* which segment the narrative into *6 thematic sections*.
 We are mostly interested in the definition of the turning points:

-1. "<span style='color:green'>*TP1* Opportunity: Introductory event to the story occuring right after the presentation of the story setting and some background information about the protagonists.</span>
+<span style='color:green'>*TP1* Opportunity: Introductory event to the story occuring right after the presentation of the story setting and some background information about the protagonists.</span>

-2. <span style='color:darkgreen'>*TP2* Change of plans: Event where the main goal of the story is revealed.
+<span style='color:darkgreen'>*TP2* Change of plans: Event where the main goal of the story is revealed.
 Thereafter the action begins to increase.</span>

-3. <span style='color:olive'>*TP3* Point of no return: Event the pushs the protagonist(s) to fully commit to their goal; thereafter there is no return to pre-story state for them.</span>
+<span style='color:olive'>*TP3* Point of no return: Event the pushs the protagonist(s) to fully commit to their goal; thereafter there is no return to pre-story state for them.</span>

-4. <span style='color:red'>*TP4* Major setback: The biggest obsacle for the protagonist(s); momen that everything falls apart (temporarily or permantently).</span>
+<span style='color:red'>*TP4* Major setback: The biggest obsacle for the protagonist(s); momen that everything falls apart (temporarily or permantently).</span>

-5. <span style='color:indianred'> *TP5* Climax: moment of resolution, final event of the story and the ''biggest spoiler'' in a film.
+<span style='color:indianred'> *TP5* Climax: moment of resolution, final event of the story and the ''biggest spoiler'' in a film.

 Previous work [5] demonstrated that such events can be identified in various Hollywood movies by both human annotators and automatic approaches.
 However, is those events truly universal for all types of narratives?
 We want to apply these rules in a different type of narrative now: a TV show and specifically episodes where crime investigations are conducted.